vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 History of Dharmasastra

 down to Janainejaya and says that Sukra was one of those who abridged the enormous extent of rājasāstra.a88 The Mudrārāksasa (I. p.
 71 Telang's ed. ) also speaks of Aušanasī Dandanīti.
 Visvarūpa (on Yaj.
 I. 307 ) asks the king to appo int ministers in accordance with the views propounded in the śāstras of Bphaspati and Ušanas and quotes a long passage in prose from Bșhaspati in which the sāstras of Manu, Bșhaspati and Uśanas are joined together.
 This work on politics proba bly contained verses also.
-Medhătithi on Manu (7.
+Medhātithi on Manu (7.
 15 ) quo tes two verses speaking of eight activities of a king 230 So also on Manu 8.
 50 Medhatithi cites from Ušanas the words

 prakstīnām balam rājā,' which are an Anustubh pāda.
 This sūtra work on politics by Uśanas has not yet been discovered.
 The Tāndya-Mahā brāhmaṇa says that Kávya Uśanas was the purohita of the Asuras ( 7.
 5. 20).